-After you've configured your custom search experience, you can test the configuration from within the Custom Search portal.
+After you've configured your custom search experience, you can test it from within the Bing Custom Search portal.

 Clicking Additional Parameters reveals the following parameters: